euniversal/umei-api-specification/error-codes.md

 **InconsistentPeriods:** 'periodTo' must be subsequent to 'periodFrom'

-**InvalidBaseline** The baseline provided is not valid (input data validation error)

-**InvalidFlexibilityZone** The flexibility zone provided is not valid (input data validation error)

 **InvalidGridNode:** The given grid node does not exist, is not available for the current user, or is otherwise not available for the given order

 **InvalidLongflexContractId:** The given longflex contract does not exist, or is not available for the current user

 **InvalidMarket** The given market does not exist, is not available for the current user, or is otherwise not available for the given order

-**InvalidMeterReading** The meter reading provided is not valid (input data validation error)

-**InvalidOrder** The order provided is not valid (input data validation error)

-**InvalidPortfolio:** The given portfolio is not valid (input data validation error), does not exist, or is not available for the current user
+**InvalidPortfolio:** The given portfolio does not exist, or is not available for the current user

 **InvalidStatus:** The status specified is not valid for the item selected